My wise mother always reminds me, “Scatter your fire, and you miss the mark.”

 It’s called focus.

-I call focus into play most of my waking hours.
-Whether I’m at my job, with a dozen projects on deadline, or in my studio at the end of the day, focus is the thing that helps me accomplish what I set out to accomplish.
+Whether I’m at my job, with a dozen projects on deadline, or in my studio at the end of the day, focus is what helps me accomplish my goals.

 For artists, focus is important because it defines what we want to do, how we do it, and whether we did it successfully.